taboca/browser-adaptation-dynamic-theme/README.md

 A lot of developers, specially within the Mozilla realm, really understand that Add-on space have always served the purpose of evolving Firefox — however in a chaotic way — which Mozilla always benefited even if one or other developer-user had no idea how they have participated in the chain.

 I wonder if it would be possible to better integrate Add-ons, APIs, tests and the community to improve how new UX insights could be evaluated and evolve.

-# Research

-## Inverting Page Contents Inverts Toolbars

-* Use Case @ FirefoxInvertColors Project — this project is an extension that promises to invert the colors.
-This is an interesting case to pay attention and to reason about what would happen when the page change content color.
-This may also signal some interesting ways to sniff/check current page color values. https://github.com/Max-Github/FireFoxInvertColors.

-* In theory, inverting the content should seamlessly work; however we do not trigger a change in the theme just based on any change.
-Therefore, one consideration here would be to put some theme filters built in the extension, or, alternatively, have a system to recheck page contents.
-At the earliest version, 1.0, all the times a tab is switched/updated the theme is updated anyway.
-But with an optimization, such feature would go away since an ideal scenario is to take the content from the cache.

-## Adapting the Firefox Theme to the Operating System

-* Jacob Birkett, in his project Firefox Native Dark, explores the concept of adaptation however focusing in the exercise of matching against the operating system. https://github.com/spikespaz/firefox-nativedark.
-Jacob have mentioned that his extension gets the accent color from the Windows 10 operating system, which is defined by the user in the Windows Personalization Settings.
-He also informed that his extension can't get the data in Linux.